git-consensus/contracts/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 What tests cover this change?
 How have you ensured that it has not broken existing functionality?
-Run `forge test` to run the contract unit tests, and `yarn test` to run the integration tests.
+Run `forge test` to run the contract unit tests, and `npm run test` to run the integration tests.
 It is recommended that you paste the relevant output of the test down below.
 -->